- Climb to the summit of Mount Brandon

 Day 1: Arrive in Tralee - Explore

-Welcome to the West of Ireland!
+Welcome to Ireland!
 Your trip starts in Tralee, the administrative capital and transportation hub of County Kerry.
 Getting to Tralee is relatively easy, as plenty of bus and train connections operate routes from all major airports in Ireland, including Kerry, Dublin, Cork, and Shannon.

-Spend your evening exploring Tralee's pedestrian-friendly downtown by enjoying the shops.
+Spend your evening exploring Tralee's pedestrian-friendly downtown and enjoying the shops.
 Pop into a cozy pub to warm up for the night.